Pudendal Neuralgia - Severe Pelvic Pain - Symptoms, Treatments

 Yet, almost 60% of those patients do not have a proper diagnosis (and therefore no treatment).
 This is because this pain usually spans more than one specialty, and treatment requires physicians specifically trained in chronic pelvic pain.
 Those statistics are even more staggering because over 20% of women with pelvic pain miss work, close to 50% feel depressed, and in 90% of women, it affects their sexual life.

 Pain during or a complete inability to have intercourse significantly affects personal relations between the patient and her partner and further adds to suffering.
 Despite the fact that chronic pelvic pain in women is more common than coronary artery disease, asthma, or migraine headaches, very few physicians specialize in its treatment.
-Pain is often blamed on psychological issues, and patients are often referred to a mental health provider instead of getting treatment for their true, existing disease.

 • What Conditions Cause Pelvic Pain?